 By default, all FUSE based filesystems are visible only to the user who mounted them.
 No other users (including root) can view the filesystem contents.

 For various reasons, during sandbox setup Firejail handles EncFS filesystems as root user.
-FUSE will prevent the root access the files and the sandbox will fail to start.
+FUSE will prevent the root access to user’s files and the sandbox will fail to start.

 This problem affects all filesystems based on FUSE library.
 Quite popular among them is sshfs.
 The solution is to allow root user to access the filesystem using